What To Do With Return to A-Z Guide

 Compact fluorescent bulbs (CFLs)

-CFL (compact fluorescent light) bulbs are accepted at the Drop-Off Station and Washtenaw County's Home Toxics disposal site.
+CFL (compact fluorescent light) bulbs are accepted for recycling at the Drop-Off Station and Washtenaw County's Home Toxics disposal site.
+Do not tape or tie bulbs together.

 Recycle Right!